Summary IconKey Takeaways

 • Collaboration Features: Data modeling is a team-based project.
 Look for a tool that allows for team collaboration and the ability to share and comment on models.

-• Security: Never forget to ensure the security policies and best practices that your data modeling tool follows.
+• Security: Never forget to ensure the security policies and data modeling best practices that your tool follows.
 It is the most important feature to consider when handling sensitive data.

 Conclusion